MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Serverless computing provides resources on demand and eliminates the need to manage infrastructure.
 The cloud provider automatically provisions, scales, and manages the resources required to run deployed application code.
 Azure provides several serverless compute platforms:

 - [Azure Functions](/azure/azure-functions/functions-overview).
-Application logic is implemented as distinct blocks of code or _functions_, which run in response to events, like an HTTP request or queue message.
+Application logic is implemented as distinct blocks of code, or _functions_, which run in response to events, like an HTTP request or queue message.
 Each function scales as necessary to meet demand.

 - [Azure Logic Apps](/azure/logic-apps/logic-apps-overview).
 Best suited for creating and running automated workflows that integrate various apps, data sources, services, and systems.
-As with Azure Functions, Logic Apps uses built-in triggers for event-driven processing.
+Like Azure Functions, Logic Apps uses built-in triggers for event-driven processing.
 However, instead of deploying application code, you can create logic apps by using a graphical user interface that  supports code blocks like conditionals and loops.

 - [Azure API Management](https://azure.microsoft.com/services/api-management).
-Publish, transform, maintain, and monitor enhanced security APIs by using the Consumption tier.
+Publish, transform, maintain, and monitor enhanced-security APIs by using the Consumption tier.

 - [Power Apps and Power Automate](/powerapps/powerapps-overview).
 Provides a low-code or no-code development experience, with simple workflow logic and integrations that are configurable through connections in a user interface.